Council event regulations

 If you are not sure whether you will need a temporary road closure or just traffic management, you can contact us to discuss your event.

-For information on holding an event which requires traffic management or temporarily closing a road (or roads), please click the link below.
+Get information on holding an event that requires traffic management or temporarily closing a road (or roads):

 Apply for a temporary road closure